o5edaxi/palo-gp-fix-ddns/README.md

 This Powershell script does the following:

-- Identify all IP enabled adapters
+- Identify all IP-enabled adapters
 - Identify those that have a company DNS domain received via DHCP, to determine whether the endpoint is on-prem or off-prem
 - If there are any, enable "Register this connection's addresses in DNS" only for them, and disable it for the PANGP adapter
 - If there are none, enable it only for the PANGP adapter